alexa/ask-cli/docs/concepts/Deployer-CFN-Deployer.md

 ## Update ask-resources.json

-In the ask-resources.json we define the paramaters we want to use in our CloudFormation template in the `skillInfrastructure.cfn.parameters` block.
+In the ask-resources.json we define the paramaters we want to use in our CloudFormation template in the `skillInfrastructure.userConfig.cfn.parameters` block.

 Here we are defining `ProjectName`, `Environment`, `UserTableName`.